MmasterT/Metagenome_analysis/README.md

 ## Configuration

 The configuration of parameters is via the config.json file in the folder with thees parameters.
 It is ***very important*** to not change the left side of the : but the rigth side.
 Always the changes are between the quotes.
-The first thing it is to change the workdir to the directory path of the file where
+The first thing it is to change the workdir to the directory path of the file where.

 ```{p Carga de Datos, echo = True}
 {